i001962/gatsby-plugin-cryptowerk-blockchain/README.md

 With these digital seals, the public folder from a gatsby build may now be matched to its original to verify proof of integrity.
 Learn more in the [Cryptowerk developer portal](https://developers.cryptowerk.com/platform/index.jsp)

 When you run `gatsby build`, this plugin will hash and seal the content of the public folder.
 First by using [folder-hash](https://www.npmjs.com/package/folder-hash) and then calling Cryptowerk API to take care of writing to the blockchains of your choosing.
+In this version hashes are propagated upwards, the hash that is returned for a folder is generated over all the hashes of its children and only 1 hash if pushed to Cryptowerk and subsequently the blockchains of your choosing.

 Here we have an example that will work with the default configuration of `gatsby new`